 Vegetarian stuffed peppers with heart-healthy quinoa and beans are an easy weeknight dinner.
-Vegetarian recipes like this delicious meal will satisfy everyone in the family, even the meat-eaters, and they are gluten-free.
+Hearty and delicious meals like this will satisfy everyone in the family, even the meat-eaters, and they are gluten-free.

 Ingredients for stuffed bell peppers

 To make vegetarian stuffed peppers, you will likely have almost everything you need already.
 Below is the list with appropriate substitutions if you need to swap ingredients.